Solar Power, Battery storage, Solar Hot Water and Heat Pump Frequently Asked Questions

 Life expectancy of solar modules varies enormously depending on the type and quality of the module.

-We recommend the use of thin film or crystalline modules with a performance warranty of better than 25 years which have been sourced by branded manufacturers with over 10 years history manufacturing PV modules.
+We recommend the use of high quality modules (Sunpower or Trina) with a performance warranty of better than 30 years which have been sourced by branded manufacturers with over 20 years history manufacturing PV modules. and have a proven track record of quality.

 What’s the best size system for me?

-There are a number of factors which influence the ideal size of a system – household electricity consumption, available roof space, budget considerations.
-Where practical, we would recommend that you aim for a system size that meets somewhere between 40% and 100% of your household energy needs.
+There are a number of factors which influence the ideal size of a system – household electricity consumption, available roof space, battery storage, EV chargers, and budget considerations.
+Where practical, we would recommend that you aim for a system size that meets somewhere between 50% and 100% of your household energy needs.
 With some planning and forethought systems can be designed to be expanded at a later date – so you can start with a smaller system and build it up over time if desired.
 In Adelaide every 1kW of solar power will provide approximately 1500-1800 kilowatt-hours of energy per year.

 Operation, Cleaning and Maintenance